Medium modification of pion production in low energy Au+Au collisions: Medium Modifications

-Thus by reducing the scalar and vector potentials of the $\Delta(1232)$ to two thirds the nucleons potential, the production of deltas is penalized compared to the default of using the nucleons potential.
-In the spirit of Kosov \etal \cite{Kosov:1998gp}, these modifications are applied by changing the couplings to the scalar and vector fields.
-Subsequently the ratios
+Thus, reducing the scalar and vector potentials of the $\Delta(1232)$ by this factor $2/3$ compared to those of the nucleons, the production of deltas is penalized compared to the default of using the same potentials for $\Delta$ resonances and nucleons.
+In the spirit of Kosov \etal~\cite{Kosov:1998gp}, these modifications are applied by changing the couplings to the scalar and vector fields.
+For this purpose we define the ratios

-are defined, where $g_S$ is the nucleons coupling to the scalar field $S$, $g_V$ the nucleons coupling to the vector field $V$, and $g_S'$ and $g_V'$ are the corresponding couplings of the $\Delta$.
+where $g_S$ and $g_V$ are the couplings of the nucleons to the scalar field $S$ and the vector field $V$, while $g_S'$ and $g_V'$ are the corresponding couplings of the $\Delta $ to $S$ and $V$.

-Unfortunately, there is an issue with this prescription.
-As mentioned above, the cross sections are not computed really by \cref{eq:inmedium cross}, instead the Dirac delta function evaluates the kinetic 4-momentum $p^*$ due to technical reasons.
-This causes no problems, when $r_V=1$, but changing this coupling does violate momentum conservation for the $\Delta$.
-The question of how to quantify this effect is left for future studies.
-Having said that, it is also possible to only modify the scalar potential, but then the condition \cref{eq:pot delta nuc} requires $r_S= 0.878$ to keep $U_\Delta\simeq-30\MeV$.
-We will not discuss this possibility in this work.
+In order to explore the effect of reducing the $\Delta$ potential in the nuclear medium, we will simply set $r_S = r_V = 2/3$ in our comparisons below.
+While this is most readily implemented in the computations, there is a slight inconsistency with this prescription, however.
+As mentioned above, the in-medium cross-sections are computed from Eq.~\eqref{eq:inmedium cross} with the Dirac delta function evaluated from the kinetic four-momenta $p^*$ for technical reasons.
+Strictly speaking, this is only valid when $r_V=1$, however, because momentum conservation is not strictly valid for $NN \leftrightarrow N\Delta$ otherwise.
+Although we do not expect this to have a quantitatively important effect, the precise extend to which it matters should certainly be assessed at some point.
+If necessary, a possible further improvement might then be to only modify the scalar potential, i.e.~to keep $r_V=1$ and obtain $U_\Delta\simeq-30\MeV $ by only adjusting $r_S $ appropriately.
+We will leave this possibility be explored in the future.